Start Your Own Empire

-Could selling rosemary oil products and skin care with natural cosmetic ingredients at open air markets develop into an international cosmetics business with 5000 employees, 1500 outlets in 85 countries, and a net worth of 2.1 billion euros?
+Could selling rosemary oil products and skin care with natural cosmetic ingredients at open air markets develop into an international cosmetics making business with 5000 employees, 1500 outlets in 85 countries, and a net worth of 2.1 billion euros?

 These were the humble beginnings of L’Occitane en Provence – the cosmetic and toiletries manufacturer which recently became the first French company to acquire a listing on the Hong Kong stock exchange.